themesberg/flowbite-svelte/src/routes/docs/forms/floating-label.md

 ### Helper

-- Use the `class` props to overwrite the deault class.
+- Use the `class` prop to overwrite the deault class.

 <TableProp>
 <TableDefaultRow items={items2} rowState='hover' />